uswds/uswds-site/_posts/README.md

 - `DD` is the 2-digit day of the month, also with a leading zero
 - `title` is the so-called "slug" used in the post URL, and should be all lowercase with no spaces (e.g. `my-post-title`)

-See the [Jekyll documentation](https://jekyllrb.com/docs/posts/#creating-post-files) for more info.
+See the [Jekyll documentation about creating posts](https://jekyllrb.com/docs/posts/#creating-post-files) for more info.

 Next, in the file's contents, copy and paste the following:

 ```
 ---
 title: My update title
+expiration-date: NNNN-NN-NN
 ---

 This is my introductory paragraph.